jtbitt/todo-app/README.md

 # todo-app

-This project is a demo boilerplate task.
+This project is a demo coding challenge.

 ## Structure